 A house fly problem can be frustrating, but an infestation of the pesky cluster fly can be problematic to a much larger extent.
+Found cluster flies in your house or simply want to defend against the problem?
+This is the blog for you.
 Here at Key West Pest Control, cluster flies are a pest we face regularly during the cooler months.

 Chances are, if you spot any number of cluster flies around the house, there are many more lurking.

 Attracted to light, they spend the daytime clustering (as their name would suggest) in huge numbers, around the windows, doors, and even the sunny, south east-facing walls of our homes.